Historic Preservation Fund

 Land and Water Conservation Fund

 This 50/50 federal matching grant program was established to provide a nationwide legacy of high quality outdoor recreation.
 Projects range from wildlife viewing areas to neighborhood parks; from downhill ski areas to handicapped accessible trails; from our most urban areas to our most rural areas.
-Governmental entities with legal authority to provide outdoor recreation services on public lands are eligible to apply for LWCF assistance.
+Local, regional, and state entities with legal authority to provide outdoor recreation services on public lands are eligible to apply for LWCF assistance.

 Recreational Trails Grant Program